krvarma/pulsar-consumer-operator/README.md

 In Kubernetes, the Operator is a software extension that makes use of Custom Resource to manage an application and its components.
 Operators are clients of Kubernetes API that controls the custom resource.
 An Operator is an application-specific controller that manages the state of a custom resource.

 For example, you have an application that connects to a database and store/retrieve data and performs some business logic.
-To deploy this application, you have the deploy the database, the app, and its different components.
+To deploy this application, you have the deploy the database, the app, and it's different components.
 Usually, engineers perform these tasks.
 We can automate these tasks by writing an Operator.

 # Reconciliation Loop

 As explained in the previous paragraph, a custom controller manages the associated custom resource and is a client of Kubernetes API Server.
-When a new CR object created or modified, the API Serer notifies our Operator.
+When a new CR object created or modified, the API Server notifies our Operator.
 Then the Operator starts running a loop that watches the resource for any change in the actual and desired state.
 This loop is called the reconciliation loop.

 Kubernetes watches the current state, and if there any change in the desired state, then try to reconcile the object's state.

 # Writing an Operator

 There are two frameworks to write operators, [operator-sdk](https://github.com/operator-framework/operator-sdk) and [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).
-Both are go languaged based tools and use [controller-tools](https://github.com/kubernetes-sigs/controller-tools) and [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) libraries internally.
+Both are Golang based tools and use [controller-tools](https://github.com/kubernetes-sigs/controller-tools) and [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) libraries internally.
 There is also a [work in progress to combine](https://github.com/kubernetes-sigs/kubebuilder/projects/7) both SDK to create a single one.
 Both SDKs are almost similar with some minimal differences.
 This [issue discusses](https://github.com/operator-framework/operator-sdk/issues/1758) the main difference between the tools.

 Both these frameworks generate lots of boilerplate code for creating a CRD.
 The generated code is somewhat similar.
 There are a couple of significant differences; the operator-sdk supports [Helm](https://docs.openshift.com/container-platform/4.2/operators/operator_sdk/osdk-helm.html) and [Ansible](https://docs.openshift.com/container-platform/4.2/operators/operator_sdk/osdk-ansible.html) operators.